 Your general practitioner will take your case history, request tests if necessary and possibly refer you on to a specialist doctor called an Obstetrician (A doctor that specialises in pregnancy, childbirth, and a woman’s reproductive system).

 When it comes to acupuncture and fertility research, the focus has been placed on acupuncture in combination with IVF to achieve optimum results.
 With the advance of technology, IVF has helped thousands of couples conceive and carry pregnancies to term even in situations where natural pregnancies are not an option.

 - Stimulates the brain to regulate hormones that are necessary to facilitate conception and successful pregnancy.
-These include FSH (follicle-stimulating hormone), LH (luteinising hormone), progesterone, oestrogen, prolactin and oxytocin3
+These include FSH (follicle-stimulating hormone), LH (luteinising hormone), progesterone, oestrogen, prolactin and oxytocin

 What Research has shown about acupuncture & IVF

-- 2-3 sessions provide significant IVF-related stress reduction
+- 2-3 sessions provide significant IVF-related anxiety and stress reduction

 - Acupuncture improves clinical outcomes of subsequent IVF cycles among women who have experienced recurrent failures